numb86/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 ## Add your Microsoft Entra ID app to dbt Cloud

-A dbt Cloud account admin needs to perform the following steps.
+A dbt Cloud account admin must take the following actions.

 Once you connect your Microsoft Entra ID app and Azure DevOps, you need to provide dbt Cloud information about the app: